 How to Invest in US-Listed ETFs from Europe: My Ultimate Solution

-If you’re an EU resident looking to invest in US-domiciled ETFs, you may be out of luck.
-Since 2018, EU legislation has made it difficult for EU retail investors to trade US-registered ETFs due to a lack of compliance with the Undertakings for Collective Investment in Transferable Securities (UCITS) directive.
-This regulation requires that ETFs be authorized and regulated by the EU in order to be sold to EU retail investors.
+If you’re an EU resident looking to invest in US-domiciled ETFs, you may have run into some roadblocks.
+Since 2018, EU regulations have made it difficult for retail investors to access US-registered ETFs, primarily due to non-compliance with the Undertakings for Collective Investment in Transferable Securities (UCITS) directive.
+This rule requires that ETFs be authorized by the EU before they can be marketed to European retail investors.

 To help you understand how this strategy works, let’s say you want to buy shares of SPY (SPDR S&P 500 ETF) that’s currently trading at $400 per share.
 You could sell one cash-secured in-the-money put option for $11 with a strike price of $410 that expires in one day.
 By selling this option, you receive a premium of $1,100 ($11 x 100 shares), and in return, you commit to buying 100 shares of the ETF at a price of $410 per share if the option is exercised.
 Since the option is in-the-money and expires the next day, there is a high probability of being assigned the shares.